Iran's Family Protection Law: Child custody and alimony

 The courts determined whether it would be more beneficial for the child to live with the father or the mother.

 The father was responsible for providing support unless he was deemed financially incapable of doing so in which case the mother would be held responsible.
 The father was responsible for managing the finances of the child.
 However, after the father's death, or in case of his inability to carry out his duties, the courts could appoint either the mother or the paternal grandfather as the child's guardian.

+In Islamic jurisprudence, the parents have the child custody until they live together.
+Nevertheless, there are different opinions about after their divorce.
+As stated by some jurists and also by the Iranian Civil Law, child custody (boy or girl) until the age seven is given to the mother and afterward to the father.
+Another group of jurists maintain that the custody of a girl until she is seven and the custody of a boy until he is two is given to the mother and then to the father.Needless to say, the parents have the child custody from the birth until the child becomes an adult, after which he/she is not a child to be taken care of.

 Polygamy

 Prior to the ratification of the 1975 Family Protection Law, a man could marry four wives and have temporary marriages.
 As a result of this the 1975 law, a man could marry a second wife only with permission of the courts (with a valid reason to obtain this permission) and after obtaining the express consent of his first wife.